jamesbuckett/aws-cloud-practitioner-essentials/README.md

 * The AWS Cloud Practitioner Essentials Course is available on [AWS Skill Builder](https://explore.skillbuilder.aws/)
 * Login to AWS Skill Builder and search for `E-N0539V`
     * `E-N0539V` is the ID for the English Language version of AWS Cloud Practitioner Essentials course
-* It is assumed that Module 1,2 and 3 have been reviewed as self study
+* It is assumed that Module 1,2 and 3 have been reviewed as self-study

 ## Watch Party Schedule